cds-snc/notification-utils/.github/actions/waffles/README.md

 we don't want any URLs to get hit by URL scanning actions on GCNotify, producing noise in our WAF logs and potentially triggering support alarms.

+Modifying the WAF rules and deploying in the target environment (e.g. staging) is a necessary step for the checks to pass in dependent pull requests.

 ### Add to AWS WAF rules in Terraform repository

 To open new URLs, we need to refine the regular expressions in the Terraform